Zimbabwean cricket team in New Zealand in 2011–12

 The Zimbabwean cricket team toured New Zealand from 26 January to 14 February 2012.
 The tour consisted of one Test, three One Day Internationals (ODIs) and two Twenty20 (T20) matches.

 New Zealand won the tour's sole Test in Napier by an innings and 301 runs, setting new records for New Zealand's largest Test victory and Zimbabwe's biggest Test defeat.
 New Zealand won the ODI series 3–0, and the T20I series 2–0.

-The second ODI was the first international match played in Whangarei, held at Cobham Oval.
+The second ODI was the first international match played in Whangārei, held at Cobham Oval.

 Background

 For Zimbabwe, captained by Brendan Taylor the one-off Test was their first overseas since returning from their five-year absence from Test cricket.
 New Zealand, led by Ross Taylor, entered the Test as the eighth-ranked Test team by the International Cricket Council.
 Their most recent Test series had been a 1–1 draw in Australia.